 When you might want to repair your car …

 - You’re still making payments.
 If you’re still making payments on your car, repairing it can save you money — after all, paying down a loan is cheaper than paying for two cars at once.

-- You can afford the loan.
-If the repairs aren’t too costly and you know you’ll be able to handle the extra monthly payment, a loan could be the right option.
+- You only need a small amount.
+If the repairs aren’t too costly and you know you’ll be able to handle the extra monthly payment, repairing it might make the most sense.